Gravity and Matters on a pure geometric thick polynomial $f(R)$ brane: Abstract

 \section{Abstract}

-In this paper, the solutions of the pure geometric thick $f(R)$ brane are investigated.
-The formulation of $f(R)$ is chosen as $f(R)=\sum_{i=1}^{n}a_{i}R^{i}+\Lambda$.
-For the certain value of $n$, the brane solution can be calculated, and when $n=3$, $n=4$, and $n=10$, the thick brane solutions are presented.
-The solutions is stable under linear tensor fluctuation.
+In this paper, writing the most general form $f(R)=\sum_{i=1}^{n}a_{i}R^{i}+\Lambda$ the solutions of the pure geometric thick $f(R)$ brane are investigated.
+For the certain value of $n$, the analytical thick brane solution can be calculated, and when $n=3$, $n=4$, and $n=10$, the thick brane solutions are presented.
+The solutions are stable against linear tensor perturbations.
 The zero mode of gravity and scalar field can be localized on thick $f(R)$ branes naturally.
 The zero mode of vector field and left-chiral fermion can be localized on thick $f(R)$ branes by introducing the coupling with scalar curvature $R$ of spacetime, and the massive resonant modes can be quasilocalized on the brane with the large coupling coefficients.